The art of fire-making is something that everyone can learn.

 Let’s learn how to start a fire with a flint (rock) and steel set, and char.

-- Char is a piece of cloth, preferably cotton, that has been turned into charcoal.
-You do this by putting the cloth in a metal container with a hole in the top.
-You then put the can in a fire.
-A barbecue grill is good for this.
+You’ll need a piece of char.
+Char is a piece of cloth, preferably cotton, that has been turned into charcoal.
+You turn it into charcoal by putting the cloth in a metal container with a hole in the top.
+Then put the can in a fire (a barbecue grill works well for this).
 However, be mindful to stay away from the fumes if your can will be burning off paint.
-A properly charred cloth will be uniformly black.

 Wondering why you need a char cloth?
 A char cloth makes starting a fire without matches easier.
 Char catches a spark and smolders without bursting into flames.
 If you do not have a piece of char with you, try using a piece of mossy fungus.